 Around 3:30, an SUV bearing the local TV station's logo pulled up.
 Thomas wondered how they knew about the service project.

 There's a broad consensus that peace between the Israelis and Palestinians depends on a two-state solution.
 So why doesn't it happen?

-In the biblical perspective, social issues are always framed primarily as questions of obligation, not of individual rights.
+In the Bible, social issues are always framed primarily as questions of obligation, not individual rights.

 The anxiety over Zero Dark Thirty reveals what happens when we cede the task of constructing our social narrative to the entertainment industry.

 The TV series Homeland raises some grave real-world questions.

 Isaiah gives voice to God.
 God is amazed at our epistemic closure.

 According to Lian Xi, radical Protestantism flourished in 20th-century China partly by distancing itself from the Western missionary establishment.

 Robert Wilken's historical survey of Christianity is impressive, accessible and lively.
 It also leaves out a lot.

 In Clearly Invisible, Marcia Alesan Dawkins explores passing—presenting oneself as a member of a racial group to which one does not belong.
 Dawkins argues that passing is a rhetorical act that “forces us to think and rethink what, exactly, makes a person black, white or ‘other,’ and why we care.”